bkidwell/progress-md5-copy/README.md

 Usage: `progress-md5-copy SOURCE [DEST]`

-Copies SOURCE to DEST, while displaying progress and writing an MD5sum to SOURCE.md5.
+Copies `SOURCE` to `DEST`, while displaying progress and writing an MD5sum to `SOURCE.md5`.

-SOURCE must be a regular file.
+`SOURCE` must be a regular file.

-DEST can be a directory or a filename.
+`DEST` can be a directory or a filename.
 (Defaults to current directory.)

-If SOURCE.md5 exists then it is checked against SOURCE instead of creating a new checksum.
+If `SOURCE.md5` exists then it is checked against `SOURCE` instead of creating a new checksum.

+The script uses the `tee` command to compute the MD5sum while performing the copy at the same time. `SOURCE` is only read once.
+(Good for giant files.)

 Requirements
 ------------